-- The trust board will set a timetable for organising and hearing appeals that: - Includes a deadline for lodging appeals which allows appellants at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal. - Ensures that appellants receive at least 10 school days' notice of their appeal hearing. - Includes reasonable deadlines for appellants to submit additional evidence, for admission authorities to submit their evidence, and for the clerk to send appeal papers to the panel and parties. - Ensures that decision letters are sent within 5 school days of the hearing wherever possible. - The trust board will publish an appeals timetable on their website by 28 February each year. - The trust board will ensure that appeals lodged by the appropriate deadlines are heard within the following timescales: - For applications made in the normal admissions round, appeals will be heard within 40 school days of the deadline for lodging appeals - For late applications, appeals will be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged. - for applications for in-year admissions, appeals will be heard within 30 school days of the appeal being lodged.
+- 21.1.
+The trust board will set a timetable for organising and hearing appeals that: - 21.1.1.
+Includes a deadline for lodging appeals which allows appellants at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal. - 21.1.2.
+Ensures that appellants receive at least 10 school days' notice of their appeal hearing. - 21.1.3.
+Includes reasonable deadlines for appellants to submit additional evidence, for admission authorities to submit their evidence, and for the clerk to send appeal papers to the panel and parties. - 21.1.4.
+Ensures that decision letters are sent within 5 school days of the hearing wherever possible. - 21.1.5.
+The trust board will publish an appeals timetable on their website by 28 February each year. - 21.1.6.
+The trust board will ensure that appeals lodged by the appropriate deadlines are heard within the following timescales: - 21.1.7.
+For applications made in the normal admissions round, appeals will be heard within 40 school days of the deadline for lodging appeals - 21.1.8.
+For late applications, appeals will be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged. - 21.1.9. for applications for in-year admissions, appeals will be heard within 30 school days of the appeal being lodged.

-Notifying appellants of the right to appeal and the appeal hearing
+22. Notifying appellants of the right to appeal and the appeal hearing

-- When informing a parent of their unsuccessful admissions application, the trust board will send written notification of their decision.
-This will include:

-- The reason why admission was refused.
+- 22.1.
+When informing a parent of their unsuccessful admissions application, the trust board will send written notification of their decision.
+This will include: - 22.1.1.
+The reason why admission was refused.

-- o Information about the right to appeal.

-- The deadline for lodging an appeal.

-- Contact details for making an appeal.

-- Parents will be informed in the letter that, if they wish to appeal, they must make the appeal in writing.
-The trust board will not limit the grounds on which an appeal can be made.

-- The trust board will provide appellants with written notification of the date and all final arrangements of the appeal hearing no later than 10 school days before the hearing.
-This notification will include the deadline for the submission of any further evidence that was not sent in the original appeal. - The trust board will comply with any reasonable request for information from parents to help them prepare their case for the appeals hearing. - The trust board will ask appellants whether they intend to call any witnesses or be represented at the hearing and inform them that they may waive their right to 10 school days' notice of the hearing if they so wish.
+- 22.1.2.
+Information about the right to appeal. - 22.1.3.
+The deadline for lodging an appeal. - 22.1.4.
+Contact details for making an appeal. - 22.2.
+Parents will be informed in the letter that, if they wish to appeal, they must make the appeal in writing.
+The trust board will not limit the grounds on which an appeal can be made. - 22.3.
+The trust board will provide appellants with written notification of the date and all final arrangements of the appeal hearing no later than 10 school days before the hearing.
+This notification will include the deadline for the submission of any further evidence that was not sent in the original appeal. - 22.4.
+The trust board will comply with any reasonable request for information from parents to help them prepare their case for the appeals hearing. - 22.5.
+The trust board will ask appellants whether they intend to call any witnesses or be represented at the hearing and inform them that they may waive their right to 10 school days' notice of the hearing if they so wish.

-Constitution of appeals panels
+23. Constitution of appeals panels